invisible-college/statebus/readme.md

 </script><script src="https://stateb.us/client6.js"></script>
 ```

 Now you have a working statebus app!
-Double-click
+Double-click to open it in your web
-to open it in your web browser with a `file:///` url.
-You should be able to
+browser with a `file:///` url.
+It synchronizes messages witih everyone who
-see everyone's messages.
+opens it.

 ### Reactive Functions